kgiszewski/Archetype/README.md

 Add `--touch` to either command to automatically touch the web.config on a deploy

-## Installation ##
+## Installation
+1) Install the <a href='http://bit.ly/1gUYKW8'>package</a> through Umbraco.

+OR

-To use this package right from this repo you will need to manually download and copy the files into the appropriate spot:
+2) To use this package right from this repo you will need to manually download and copy the files into the appropriate spot:

 ###/App_Plugins###